zef-dev/convoworks-pckg-appointments/README.md

 * `appointment_id` - Id of the existing appointment
 * `appointment_date` - Requested date in the `Y-m-d` format (MySQL DATE format)
 * `appointment_time` - Requested time in the `H:i:s` format (MySQL TIME format)
 * `payload` - Optional, various other properties that might be used with an implementing plugin.
-When empty, original payload data provided on creation, should stay the same.
+When empty, original payload data provided on creation should stay the same.
 * `return_var` - Default `status`, name of the variable that contains additional information (`existing` previous appointment version as you would get it with load appointment element, `requested_time`: requested appointment as timestamp, `requested_timezone`: requested time zone as string, `not_allowed`: `true` when the requested period is out of business hour)

 Flows: